2022 Keystone Pipeline oil spill: Economic impact

 The price of crude oil rose 5% following the shutdown of the Keystone Pipeline, before receding.
 The surge occurred during a selloff of the price of oil, following the 2021–2022 global energy crisis.
 TC Energy declared a force majeure upon news of the leak.
+The spill, which leaked into a creek in Washington County, Kansas, cost about $480 million in clean-up efforts.